What Should You Aim at in Life?: An Investigation into Motivation, Aims and Action

 10 Minute Read

-In this first edition of Mind Manual, I thought it would be most useful to start at the top.
-By that.
-I mean the top of a person’s moral psychology, which is the decision to choose what you are going to aim at in your life.
+In this first edition of the Heroic Minds Blog, I thought it would be most useful to start at the top.
+By that, I mean the top of a person’s moral psychology, which is the decision to choose what you are going to aim at in your life.

 This brief essay will describe the following: